TLanetteRose/SunnysideAgencyLandingPageTLP/codenotes.md

 ### 12/27/2021

 Happy Monday!
 Learned something new today using calc().
 I used it to set the measurement for left.
 I took 100%, subtracted 85%, then divided by 2 for each side.
 That places the element in the center.
 I was trying to use margin: auto, and padding, but had no luck.
 This worked well.
 Also learned that using gap with flexbox is still a work in progress.
 Used margin and padding.

+### 12/28/2021

+Hi!
+I'm back.
+I made good progress yesterday on the page.
+Learned something else new.
+I can use grid to help structure div elements without setting columns, rows, or areas.